Army Recruit Training Centre: History

 The ARTC site was established on a property on the southern slopes of the Pomingalarna Reserve in 1942, as a direct result of defence needs during the Second World War.
 As a part of the Royal Australian Engineers Centre, thousands of engineers were trained in basic soldiering skills as well as engineering duties.
 In addition, 47,000 regular soldiers trained at the barracks from 1942 to 1945.
 The location was also the camp for members of the Australian Women's Army Service, who acted as orderlies, drivers and hospital staff during the war.

 On 24 May 1945, at a little after 3 pm, 26 men were killed in an accident on the base.
 24 trainees were assembling hand-held explosive devices under the supervision of training staff, when a large explosion occurred.
-There was only one survivor of the group.
+There were only two survivors.
 The cause of the explosion has never been determined.
 The incident led to Australia's largest military funeral.

 Following the Second World War, the barracks became the 1st Recruit Training Battalion (1RTB).
 It was established in November 1951, with Lieutenant Colonel V.E.
 Dowdy appointed as the first Commanding Officer.
 During 1952 and 1953, 1RTB was joined by the 2nd Recruit Training Battalion, in temporary buildings on the ridge south of the main camp.

 Most of the current facilities were built in 1965 and 1966, and opened on 6 December 1966, by then Governor of New South Wales, Sir Roden Cutler.
 1RTB conducted training for both national service and regular Army recruits.
 During the Vietnam War between 1965 and 1972, in excess of 10,000 National Servicemen trained at Kapooka.

 In 1985, the ARTC, then called 1RTB, became responsible for the training of female recruits, who were previously trained at the WRAAC School at Georges Heights in Sydney.
 The centre took on the additional responsibility of training some reserve recruits from 1993.

 The Army Adventurous Training Wing moved from Bonegilla, Victoria to the Blamey Barracks in 1998.
 In October 2006, Recruit Training Wing changed its name back to the 1st Recruit Training Battalion (1RTB).